How does Covid-19 affect rented property?

 The main protection for tenants under the Coronavirus Act lies in the imposition of longer notice periods and a prohibition on forfeiture and re-entry of commercial premises.

 The approach of the legislature and the court in residential cases is to focus on the most serious arrears.
 From 29 August 2020, new section 8 notice periods were introduced changing the minimum notice period to six months where arrears are less than six months’ rent, and four weeks where arrears are six months’ rent or more.
 Furthermore, the court will prioritise the listing of cases which have arrears of twelve months or more.

 An alternative to a repossession claim is a simple debt claim for the arrears of rent.
 Obviously such an action will not lead to recovery of the premises but it may lead to a judgment for a sum of money which can be enforced against the tenant in the usual way.
 The main advantage is that a debt action will not be subject to the protections which tenants enjoy in relation to possession actions i.e. longer notice periods and a stay of any proceedings.

 Where the courts have a discretion in relation to repossession and forfeiture, they are bound to take particular account of the impact of Covid19 and the extent to which rent arrears are due to the pandemic.

 After initially taking a very firm line on all rent cases, the courts have recently softened their approach slightly.
-For example, the early guidance indicated that even squatters (who in law are classed as trespassers) would be protected from eviction orders but the position has now changed and where the property owner uses the accelerated possession procedure and there are no good grounds for adjourning the proceedings or granting relief, possession is likely to be ordered.
+For example, the early guidance indicated that even squatters (who in law are classed as trespassers) would be protected from eviction orders but the position has now changed with the court more willing to grant possession orders.
+However, resources are stretched leading to often significant delays in the listing of hearings.

 There are alternatives to court action including a negotiated surrender on terms as to rent arrears which might provide a quicker and ultimately more satisfactory result.
 The solvency or otherwise of the tenant may be an important factor.
 We can advise on the possibilities.